Network right-sizing standards

 - This would not apply to CPPM projects or remodels with substantial needs (for example, more than 48 ports at a time).

-- For CPPM projects, such as new buildings or remodels, the project is expected to provide adequate capacity for a 2 year period after move in.
-All equipment added within this 2 years period will be billable.
+- For CPPM projects, such as new buildings or remodels, the budget for that project is expected to provide adequate capacity for a 2 year period after move in.
+All equipment added within this 2 years period will be billable back to the project.
 After the 2 year period, expansions will fall into this right-sizing plan.

 - Similar to port harvesting above, we would offer an exception process for leadership to review unique requests.

-- In Scope - Twin Cities, Rochester, Morris, Twin Cities operated off site locations.
+- In Scope - Twin Cities, Duluth, Crookston, Rochester, Morris, Twin Cities operated off site locations.

-- Out of Scope - Duluth, Crookston, non Twin Cities operated locations.
+- Out of Scope - Non Twin Cities operated locations.